jcberthon/containers/ntp/Readme.md

 Building the image
 ------------------

-As a prerequisite, you need to have Docker properly installed (https://docs.docker.com/engine/installation/).
-I'm running Docker 1.12, but it should work on older version of Docker as well, at least the building instructions.
+As a prerequisite, you need to have Docker properly installed (https://docs.docker.com/engine/installation/) and run your host on a x86_64 architecture.
+I'm running Docker 1.12, but it should work on older version of Docker as well (with the exception of versions 1.10 and 1.11 where you need to remove the seccomp profile when running this image), at least the building instructions.
+For other architectures (like 32 bit or ARM, etc. you would need to edit the Dockerfile and change the base image).

 To build it, simply run the command below (the command is the line starting with `$ ` but don't type those leading characters).
 You can of course replace `jcberthon/ntpd` by whatever name you wish to give your image.